ralphbean/hfoss/doc/syllabus.rst

 Blogging is good for you and good for the `FLOSS community at large
 <http://xkcd.com/979/>`_.

+The details for the final can be found at :doc:`final`.

 Lightning Talks - Extra Credit
 ------------------------------